Everything you ever wanted to know…

 Q: Will breakfast or lunch be served?

-No formal breakfast or lunch will be served.
-However, booths will be serving a wide range of grab and go snacks and beverages in the morning, at lunch time and at the afternoon break.
+No formal breakfast or lunch will be served – we have left a 90-minute lunch break so you can go grab lunch.
+However, booths will be serving a wide range of grab and go snacks and beverages at lunch time and at the afternoon break.
 If you want a larger meal, the hotels each have a restaurant and marketplace.
 There are other restaurants in walking distance.

 Q: Will there be free Internet access?